Small Biopharma Gene Therapy Companies Emerging in Gene and Cell Therapy

 Gene and cell therapy entail the use of genes and cells to treat certain illnesses.

-In gene therapy, scientists used genetic material to treat gene-based diseases.
+In gene therapy, the gene therapy companies' scientists used genetic material to treat gene-based diseases.
 The actual treatment may involve adding a copy of a gene or altering a gene by making a mutation to the gene.
 The treatment could occur either in or outside of the body.
 Researchers apply modified viruses or other vectors in order to get the genes into the genome within the cells.

 Cell therapy uses cells removed from a patient or a donor as a treatment for that patient.
 Most often these are stem cells, which might be altered genetically.
 The removed cells or donor cells are treated with gene therapy and then returned to the patient.
 They may be injected, grafted or implanted into the patient.
 They might be T-cells that fight cancer cells.

 Abeona Therapeutics’ clinical programs include EB-101, its autologous, gene-corrected cell therapy for recessive dystrophic epidermolysis bullosa, as well as ABO-102 and ABO-101, AAV9-based gene therapies for Sanfilippo syndrome types A and B (MPS IIIA and MPS IIIB), respectively.
-The company’s AAV9-based gene therapies also include ABO-202 and ABO-201 for CLN1 disease and CLN3 disease, respectively inherited disorders that affect the nervous system.
+It's among the popular gene therapy companies and its AAV9-based gene therapies also include ABO-202 and ABO-201 for CLN1 disease and CLN3 disease, respectively inherited disorders that affect the nervous system.

 In December 2019, Abeona Therapeutics closed its underwritten public offering, with a gross offering size of approximately $103.5 million, at a public offering price of $2.50 per share.